Caesars Superdome

 Collaborators

-Louisiana Stadium & Expositions District, New Orleans Saints, ASM Global, Legends Project Development, Thornton Tomasetti, Henderson Engineers, HLB Lighting, Howe Engineers, S2O, HKA Elevator Consulting, WJHW, J&A Engineering Consultants, Elevate, Gensler Sports, WJE Associates, Lourie Consultants, Construction Specifiers Inc., Julien Engineering, ADG Engineering, Zelus, Forte & Tablada, Collective BIM
+Louisiana Stadium & Expositions District, New Orleans Saints, ASM Global, Legends Project Development, Thornton Tomasetti, Henderson Engineers, HLB Lighting, Howe Engineers, S2O, HKA Elevator Consulting, WJHW, J&A Engineering Consultants, Elevate, Gensler Sports, WJE Associates, Venue Solutions Group, Lourie Consultants, Construction Specifications Inc., Julien Engineering, ADG Engineering, Zelus, Forte & Tablada, Collective BIM

 Trahan Architects has appreciation for the city, they have an appreciation for the building and for the past.
 They really take that into account when they’re doing their work and bringing solutions to the table.